kristinas/IPDL-Maude/README.md

 The [doc](https://github.com/kristinas/IPDL-Maude/tree/main/doc) folder contains a [technical report](https://github.com/kristinas/IPDL-Maude/blob/main/doc/tech_report.pdf) describing the theory behind the tool and a detailed presentation of the [case studies](https://github.com/kristinas/IPDL-Maude/blob/main/doc/case_studies.pdf):
 - Authenticated-To-Secure Channel: CPA Security (Sec.
 1) for approximate equality of protocols;
+- Authenticated-To-Secure Channel: Diffie-Hellman Key Exchange (DHKE) for approximate equality of protocols;
 - Oblivious Transfer: 1-Out-Of-2 Pre-Processing (Sec.
-2) for exact equality of protocols;
+3) for exact equality of protocols;
 - Multi-Party Coin Toss (Sec.
-3) for induction;
+4) for induction;
 - Two-Party GMW Protocol (Sec.
-4) for induction.
+5) for induction.

 In the [lib](https://github.com/kristinas/IPDL-Maude/tree/main/lib "lib") folder  we have the formalizations of the case studies:
 - `secure.maude` for CPA Security;